kvb2univpitt/sharephe/doc/user_guide.md

     This tab shows the contents of the selected workbook from the list in the <b>Library</b> tab.
 Here is where users can execute the queries saved to the workbook.
 If an API key is set, the users can modify their existing workbook or create a new workbook.
     </dd>
     <dd>
     This tab is disabled if no workbook is selected from the list or if no API key is set.
-If an AIP key is set, users can click on this tab to create a new workbook.
+If a user AIP key is set, users can click on this tab to create a new workbook.
     </dd>
     <dt>Details</dt>
     <dd>